jonathanyang7/adventure_works_dashboard/README.md

 ## Adventureworks dashboard

-Queried the Microsoft Adventure-Works relational database with SQL (SQL Server) and created a PowerBI dashboard for revenue analysis.
+Queried the Microsoft Adventure-Works relational database with T-SQL and created a PowerBI dashboard for revenue analysis.

 ## Project Screen Shots